Frequently Asked Questions

 The words we use to describe intellectual property rights are highly specialized, and mixing up one word with another can create confusion and unwanted release of your rights.
 It’s best to get help translating these terms!

-Finally, art lawyers are crucial participants in estate planning for artists.
-It’s important to design your will or trust with a lawyer who understands the intricacies of planning for artworks and intellectual property, and can advise you on the best ways to preserve your legacy.
+Finally, intellectual property lawyers are crucial participants in estate planning for artists.
+It’s important to consult a lawyer who understands the intricacies of planning for artworks and intellectual property.

 Paid consultations are billed once at the time you schedule.
-Otherwise, we bill flat-fee service packages in 2 installments.
+We bill flat-fee service packages in up to two installments.
 When we charge hourly, we ask for a 4-hour retainer and send monthly bills until your project is complete.
 We also set not-to-exceed limits and send current billable totals every Friday.

 About us

-• Collectively, 10 degrees and decades of experience.
+• Collectively, two decades of experience.
+We have helped thousands of clients.
 You can read more about us under Who We Are.

 • Our specific areas of expertise include: